contepablod/contepablod/README.md

 My name is Pablo.

-I am a Python Developer, Machine Learning Engineer, Data Scientist, Reservoir and Stimulation Engineer.
+I am a Python Developer, Machine Learning Engineer, Data Scientist, Reservoir and Stimulation Engineer, and Chemical Engineer

 10 years of experience in the Oil & Gas Industry

+Coding in Python for 4 years.

 - 🌱 I’m currently learning ML/AI/DL - Django - SQL
 - 👯 I’m looking to collaborate on ML/AI/DL